 #10 in the U.S. (#7 among public universities) for undergraduate marketing programs

-Altria Group Distribution Company, Kohl’s, Target, Intuit, General Mills, bp, Spectrum Brands
+Altria Group Distribution, Company, Kohl’s, Target, Intuit, BP, Spectrum Brands

 Operations and technology management majors learn how to create and improve the processes that organizations follow to deliver quality goods and services to the right place at the right time, with the right balance of cost and speed.